Red Sox move into 2nd place for 1st time since March

 ST. PETERSBURG, Fla.
+(AP) — It’s taken nearly four months, but the Boston Red Sox are back in second place in the AL East.

-(AP) — Christian Vázquez hit a tiebreaking home run in the seventh inning, Marcus Walden bailed Boston out of a bases-loaded jam in the ninth and the Red Sox beat the Tampa Bay Rays 5-4 on Tuesday night to move into second place in the AL East for the first time since the second day of the season.
+Christian Vázquez hit a tiebreaking home run in the seventh inning, Marcus Walden bailed the defending World Series champions out of a bases-loaded jam in the ninth, and the Red Sox held off the Tampa Bay Rays 5-4 on Tuesday night to climb into second for the first time since the second day of the season.

-The defending World Series champions have recovered from a 3-8 start and improved to a season-high 10 games over .500 at 56-46, moving one percentage point ahead of the Rays (57-47), who have lost seven of eight.
-The Red Sox had not been in second place since they were 1-1 after play on March 29, tied with Tampa Bay and Toronto.
-They have closed on Oakland, which leads for the second AL wild-card berth.
+The Red Sox, who have recovered from a 3-8 start, improved to a season-high 10 games over .500 at 56-46, moving one percentage point ahead of the Rays (57-47), who have lost seven of eight.

+“It seems like it’s been an eternity to get to 10, but we know where we’re at now,” manager Alex Cora said.

+“It seemed early in the season that those guys were way ahead of us,” Cora added.
+“It’s something that we learned, that we can catch up with people.”

 With the score 2-2, Vázquez hit his second career pinch-homer, a drive into the left-field seats off Colin Poche (2-4).